Scheduling

 Including your job abandonment policy in your employee handbook or explaining it in detail when employees are being onboarded is a great way to make employees aware of your leave policies and the consequences of job abandonment.
 The more aware employees are, the higher the chances of them complying with your policies.

 According to an interview with The Washington Post, Raygun owner Mike Draper said, “It’s tough if you have a family crisis and you need to deal with that and you have an employer that says, ‘If you leave to deal with that, you’re fired.’”
-His company is lenient with things like absenteeism and paid time off.
+His company is lenient with things like calling out and paid time off.
 He said, “We provide an environment where people don’t find themselves in that situation.
 Work doesn’t have to be intractable.”